 The process is to fill in the ‘contact us’ form and say that you are interested in joining.
-You will then be contacted by our membership officer who will arrange for you to attend an an induction at the club to show you what we do and what is involved.
+You will then be contacted by our membership secretary who will arrange for you to attend an an induction at the club to show you what we do and what is involved.

 After attending an induction and completing the application form, which needs to be returned to the club with ID, photos and fee.
 The membership secretary will submit the form to the Police.
 Providing the Police vetting is ok they will then take up your references.
 This process takes approximately 3-4 weeks .
 You will then be invited to commence your six month probation period.
 During that time you will be given a probationary book, which goes through safety, different Disciplines, shooting technique and has a section at the back for you to be signed off.

 Initially, you will be required to have 1:1 supervision during your probationary period.
 This is to ensure that you are taught how to handle the guns safely and are following the range rules and instruction.
 As you demonstrate competence and safety, you will be signed off as competent for one type of gun.
 This will be recorded in the club probationary file.
 We assess for each type of gun so you may be signed off for a .22 bolt action, but would still need 1:1 supervision for using a .38 underlever.
 We have lots of club guns that you will be able to use even if you do not have a licence.
 Unlike some clubs we do not charge separately for gun or equipment hire, as these are included in your annual membership fee.
 For details please see our fees page.
-Ammunition can be purchased for use in the club and is marked with your name and retained for future use, as it is an offence to remove any ammunition from the club premises without it being entered on your own firearms licence.
+Ammunition can be purchased for use in the club only and is marked with your name and retained for future use, as it is an offence to remove any ammunition from the club premises without it being entered on your own firearms licence.

 The legal bit

 As with all Home Office approved Rifle clubs we need to follow the Home Office guidelines.
 This means that all potential members are vetted by the Police before the club takes up references.